-We are in the business of exploring for oil and gas, primarily in Central and East Asia and the Balkans.
-In particular, we focus on underexplored areas.
+We are in the business of exploring for oil and gas, primarily in Central and East Asia.
 If we discover sufficient reserves of oil or gas, we intend to exploit them.
 Although we are currently focused primarily on projects located in certain geographic regions, we remain open to attractive opportunities in other areas.
 We do not have any known reserves on any of our properties.

 We carry out our operations both directly and through participation in ventures with other oil and gas companies.
-We are involved in projects in Mongolia and Tajikistan and, until recently, a project in Chile.
-In addition, we own shares of Petromanas Energy Inc., which is involved in oil and gas activities in Albania, and shares of CJSC South Petroleum Company, which is involved in a project in the Kyrgyz Republic.
+We are actively involved in projects in Mongolia and Tajikistan.
+In addition, we own shares of Petromanas Energy Inc., which is involved in oil and gas activities in Albania France and Australia, and shares of CJSC South Petroleum Company, which is involved in a project in the Kyrgyz Republic.